 To reach Gura Portitei, you’ll have to drive to the small village of Jurilovca.
 From here, embark on a speed boat, and in no more than 30 minutes, you will reach this beautiful place on earth.

 Note.
 Prices for the speed boat at Jurilovca tend to be lower when booked in advance.
-Address to your host to help you with booking.
+Ask your host to assist you with booking one.
 We booked in advance and paid 60 Ron for a return ticket/person.
-Otherwise, you will be approached by a boatman who will charge you 70 Ron for a return ticket/person.
+Otherwise, a boatman will approach you, who will charge you more for a return ticket/person.
 The difference is not huge, so don’t go crazy if you can’t schedule it before.
 Another thing to keep in mind: you’ll have to let your boatman know the return hour.
 In case you change your mind about the return hour, ask for his phone number and call him one hour before the scheduled time.

 Once you get to Gura Portitei, you’ll bump into the restaurant area.
 Head to the beach and leave behind the organized beach area.